What Type of Coffee Is Best for Espresso?

 Have you thought about trying an coffee espresso subscription.

-Is it better to use ground coffee or coffee beans?When coffee is at its freshest, it tastes the greatest, and it keeps its freshness the longest when it is kept whole bean form until you wish to enjoy it.
+Is it better to use ground coffee or coffee beans for my espresso?When coffee is at its freshest, it tastes the greatest, and it keeps its freshness the longest when it is kept whole bean form until you wish to enjoy it.

 So grinding your own coffee beans right before making espresso is the best method to get the most flavour out of the bean.
 This does need a bit more effort to ground the beans with a coffee grinder; but, if you don't have the time or interest to do so, you may get a bean to cup coffee machine that will do it for you, but they can be rather costly.